Does your web site work for those on the go?

 Can someone find your business online “single-handedly”?

-But with 56% of US consumers now using smartphones daily, odds are that many people will use a handheld device when they look for or find your business online.
+But with far more than 56% of US consumers now using smartphones daily, odds are that many people will use a handheld device when they look for or find your business online.
 It’s time to assess how well your site delivers the goods.
-(See “Upwardly Mobile” from Website Magazine for some background on the changing market and mobile responsive web design.)

-Input your web site address to see how your site looks on tablets and smart phones.
-You can even select for vertical or horizontal views.
+Test how your site looks on tablets and smart phones.
+Consider vertical or horizontal views.
 At the very least, does the navigation and call to action work on your site in this format?
 Can a prospective customer get an understanding of what you do from the mobile version of your site or is it a squinty mess?

 Now the mobile view of your site is not going to be as exciting on the handheld devices.
 The main goal is that the information is clear and the brand is consistent.

 Designing websites has always been a game of evolving technology and increasing visitor sophistication.
 Keep tabs on how your site works on the latest gadgets and make a plan to keep up.